tulsaschoolsdata/powerschool-cpm/README.md

 **[powerschool-cpm-plugin](https://github.com/zuvy/powerschool-cpm-plugin)**

-The companion plugin serves a `plugin_data.json` file from your PowerSchool server that the extension uses to enrich the file tree.
+The companion plugin provides meta data about PowerSchool plugins to enrich the file tree.
 With it installed, files owned by PowerSchool plugins will display the plugin name and enabled status in their tooltips, and will be color-coded differently from built-in CPM files.
 Without it the extension still works fully — file browsing, downloading, and publishing all operate through the standard CPM API regardless.

 ### Installing the Companion Plugin

-1. Go to the [releases page](https://github.com/zuvy/powerschool-cpm-plugin/releases) and download the latest `.zip` plugin file
+1. Go to the [releases page](https://github.com/zuvy/powerschool-cpm-plugin/releases/tag/v0.1.0) and download the `vscode_cpm.zip` plugin file
 2. Log in to your PowerSchool admin panel
 3. Navigate to **System > System Settings > Plugin Management Configuration**
 4. Click **Install** and upload the `.zip` file